zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 **Duration:** Throughout encounters
 **Method:**
 1. In each significant interaction, briefly center
-2. Attend to the between—what field is forming between us?
+2. Attend to the between, what field is forming between us?
 3. Speak and listen with attention to relationship, not just content
 4. Notice: Is coherence increasing or decreasing?